DiljotSG/windows-dev-env/docs/SETUP.md

 #### Install Fonts 🧾

 Install one of the Nerd Fonts, downloads [here](https://www.nerdfonts.com/).
-I use FiraMono Nerd.
+I use the FiraCode Nerd font.
+Make sure you right click the font file and select "Install for all Users".

 ### Install PowerShell Git Aliases ✨